letsgetrusty/bootcamp/4. Projects/1. CLI/Problem/README.md

 __Jira, Epic & Story__

 Jira is an industry-standard tool for tracking progress of (not limited to) software projects.
 An Epic is usually used for entire initiatives, while a Story is a smaller unit of work with more specific instructions.

+__Model__
+Models describe how information is organized, transmitted or stored.

 __Database / Storage / Persistence__